-This grant program will begin accepting applications at 9 a.m. on Monday, Nov.
-10, 2025.
+This grant program is now accepting applications.
 Applications received before this time will not be accepted.
 To provide grants in a timely manner, the final application deadline is 4:30 p.m. on Monday, Dec.
 8, 2025.
+Unofficial award notices will be issued in January 2026, and funded awards will begin as soon as March 2026.

-The grant program hs been revised this year.
+The grant process has been revised this year.
 Before you apply, please review this year’s Request for Proposals carefully.

 Optional demographic information form – this section is encouraged but not required.